Insights

 Bark false alert example - bullying Another normal child conversation was pulled into a serious alert category without enough context to make the alert useful.

 Instead of being alerted to real problems, I was sifting through false alerts trying to work out what mattered.
 Over time, this creates alert fatigue.
 You stop trusting the system.
 You start ignoring notifications.
+A product that floods parents with low-quality alerts can train parents to stop trusting the alerts.

 That is not a small product issue.
 For a safety tool, trust is the whole thing.